 Making the stuffing

 - Heat oil in a pot over medium heat.
 Saute garlic and onion until fragrant.
-Add carrots and celery and cook for 3 minutes or until carrots are soft.
+Add carrots and cook for 3 minutes or until carrots are soft.

 - Pour in cooking wine and let simmer for 3 minutes until wine odor dissipate.
 Add ground pork and saute until brown and cooked through.